Introduction (for those new to this website):

 - Titanium (Ti): 3,376 +/- 425 ppm

-All tests reported on this blog are from tests done for a minimum of 30 seconds each.
+All tests reported on this website are from tests carried out for a minimum of 30 seconds each.
 Tests were repeated multiple times (on each component) to confirm the results.
 Results are science-based, replicable, and accurate.
 All metals detected with the XRF instrument (in Consumer Goods mode) are listed above.
-If a metal was not detected by the XRF instrument it is not listed.
+If a metal was not detected by the XRF instrument, it is not listed.

 Continue reading below the image.